The interview for any position is only as useful as the questions you choose to ask.

 Compared to many professionals, sales managers are in an unusual position.

-Sales managers are in a completely different world – and the sales manager interview questions that sales VPs ask them have to reflect that unique reality.
+Sales managers are in a completely different boat – and the sales manager interview questions that sales VPs ask them have to reflect that unique reality.

-Let’s review seven awesome sales manager interview questions for doing just that.
+Let’s review some awesome sales manager interview questions for doing just that: